SirGFM/SirGFM.github.io/src/index.md

 hobbyist game developer.

-I used to play around with RPG Maker and Flash (ActionScript 3 + Flixel), but nowadays, except for the ocasional Python script (like this site), most of my projects are written in C. Reinventing the wheel is fun and great for learning!
+I used to play around with RPG Maker and Flash (ActionScript 3 + Flixel), but nowadays, except for the occasional Python script (like this site), most of my projects are written in C. Reinventing the wheel is fun and great for learning!

-Here you may find links and descriptions for most of the games I've developed.
-Select a category above to explore its games.
-(NOTE: This page is still a WIP and some games may have broken links...)
+For now, this page is mostly a portfolio with the game I've made.
+Eventually, I plan to also start to write blog posts directly here.

 # Current projects